How to Use Base Alcohols in Botanical Perfumery

 All of these alcohols have their own way of radiating off the skin; this is called "sillage."
 Wheat holds a little tighter to the aura than the grape or lychee which I feel glide of the skin in cloud-like layers.
 The orange alcohol base is extremely vibrant and jovial, and is awesome as a hammock for those wild love potions you want to sing and attract.
 I typically blend in a base of mixed sugar cane and grape and am so excited to share more about how I use these alcohols to not only extract essence, but as the most foundational element of my perfume line.

 There are many, many applications for these alcohols in artisinal cosmetics making.
-I dissolve resins into the alcohols to add color and tenacity to my perfumes and also sometimes to make special ink, like this Socotran dragonsblood ink dissolved into wild orange.
+I dissolve resins into the alcohols to add color and tenacity to my perfumes and also sometimes to make special ink with the colored aromatics and resins.

 For those of you who wish to further explore some tinctured perfumes and their descriptions: https://www.ringbotanicals.com/collections/all

-For those of you wishing to check out some of these bases you can like over to the Organic Alcohol Company HERE
+For those of you wishing to check out some of these bases you can discover some of them at the Organic Alcohol Company HERE